 According to historians, Aristotle was the first to make a recorded claim about the deaf.
 His theory was that the only way to learning and receiving an education was through hearing a spoken language.
 Therefore, deaf individuals were deemed ignorant and unable to be educated.
-For centuries the deaf were denied their fundamental rights, and in some regions they weren’t allowed to get married, have children, buy property, and they were forced to have guardians.
+For centuries the deaf were denied their fundamental rights, and in some regions, they weren’t allowed to get married, have children, buy property, and were forced to have guardians.
 Ultimately, they were considered to be sub-human.

 When the Renaissance rolled in, Europe disputed Aristotle’s claim as scholars began educating mass cohorts of the deaf population for the first time in 2,000 years.
 This milestone in history is what started the creation of a signed language.

-In more recent history pioneers in Sign Language like Hellen Keller and her teacher Anne Sullivan continued to prove that the deaf (Keller was both deaf and blind) could communicate and learn.
+In more recent history pioneers in Sign Language like Hellen Keller and her teacher, Anne Sullivan continued to prove that the deaf (Keller was both deaf and blind) could communicate and learn.
 In fact, Keller graduated from college in 1904 and went on to be known as one of the most prolific thought leaders in American history.

 Online Sign Language Classes Strengthen the Foundation for Learning and Communication (Higher SAT Scores Too)